ScanNet/cvpr2023workshop/_pages/home.md

   <div class="col-md-12">
     <a href="https://peterwonka.net/"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/peter_wonka.png" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="https://peterwonka.net/">Peter Wonka</a></b> is a professor of Computer Science Program (CS) at King Abdullah University of Science and Technology (KAUST).
-He is also the Associate Director of the Visual Computing Center (VCC) at KAUST.
-He holds an MS in Computer Science and in Urban Planning, and received his Ph.D. in Computer Science from the Vienna University of Technology.
-Before joining KAUST as a Professor of Computer Science, he has been a Postdoctoral Researcher, Georgia Institute of Technology, USA, and Associate Professor, Arizona State University, USA.
-Professor Wonka's main research interests lie in deep learning, computer vision, and computer graphics.
-He is also interested in related areas such as visualization, image processing, remote sensing, data mining, and machine learning.
+      <b><a href="https://peterwonka.net/">Peter Wonka</a></b> is a Full Professor in Computer Science at King Abdullah University of Science and Technology (KAUST) and Interim Director of the Visual Computing Center (VCC).
+Peter Wonka received his doctorate from the Technical University of Vienna in computer science.
+Additionally, he received a Masters of Science in Urban Planning from the same institution.
+After his PhD, Dr. Wonka worked as a postdoctoral researcher at the Georgia Institute of Technology and as faculty at Arizona State University.
+His research publications tackle various topics in computer vision, computer graphics, and machine learning.
+The current research focus is on deep learning, generative models, and 3D shape analysis and reconstruction..
     </p>
   </div>
 </div><br>